 for all $s^n \in \sets^n$ and for all $i=1,\ldots,N$ such that the errors of the first kind and the second kind are bounded as follows.

-\end{definition} In the following, we define achievable ID rate and ID capacity for the state-dependent DTPC $W_S$. \begin{definition} \begin{enumerate} \item The rate $R$ of a randomized $(n,N,\lambda_1,\lambda_2)$ ID code for the channel $W_S$ is $R=\frac{\log\log(N)}{n}$ bits. \item The ID rate $R$ for $W_S$ is said to be achievable if for $\lambda \in (0,\frac{1}{2})$ there exists an $n_0(\lambda)$, such that for all $n\geq n_0(\lambda)$ there exists an $(n,2^{2^{nR}},\lambda,\lambda)$ randomized ID code for $W_S$. \item The RI capacity $C_{ID}(W_S,\pmax,\pavg)$ of the channel $W_S$ under peak and average power constraints \eqref{eq:peakPower} and \eqref{eq:averagePower} is the supremum of all achievable rates. \end{enumerate} \end{definition} The following corollary, a consequence of Theorem \ref{theorem:randomizedID}, outlines the RI capacity of the state-dependent DTPC $W_S$. \begin{corollary} The RI capacity of the state-dependent DTPC $W_S$ under peak and average power constraints $\pmax$ and $\pavg$, respectively, is given by
+\end{definition} In the following, we define achievable ID rate and ID capacity for the state-dependent DTPC $W_S$. \begin{definition} \begin{enumerate} \item The rate $R$ of an $(n,N,\lambda_1,\lambda_2)$ RI code for the channel $W_S$ is $R=\frac{\log\log(N)}{n}$ bits. \item The ID rate $R$ for $W_S$ is said to be achievable if for $\lambda \in (0,\frac{1}{2})$ there exists an $n_0(\lambda)$, such that for all $n\geq n_0(\lambda)$ there exists an $(n,2^{2^{nR}},\lambda,\lambda)$ randomized ID code for $W_S$. \item The RI capacity $C_{ID}(W_S,\pmax,\pavg)$ of the channel $W_S$ under peak and average power constraints \eqref{eq:peakPower} and \eqref{eq:averagePower} is the supremum of all achievable rates. \end{enumerate} \end{definition} The following corollary, a consequence of Theorem \ref{theorem:randomizedID}, outlines the RI capacity of the state-dependent DTPC $W_S$. \begin{corollary} The RI capacity of the state-dependent DTPC $W_S$ under peak and average power constraints $\pmax$ and $\pavg$, respectively, is given by